ashrafuzzaman/ashrafuzzaman.github.io/src/content/blog/design-pattern/implementing-design-principle.md

 > Keep your code DRY

 And do not be afraid to create `Class`.
 Because, `Class` represent concepts, it helps to define `domain` so that it is easy to communicate the ideas.
-Now you can say, an `Ammo` has a `Coordinate` and a `Plan` also has a `Coordinate`.
+Now you can say, an `Ammo` has a `Coordinate` and a `Plane` also has a `Coordinate`.
 Those nouns are concepts which are represented in the code.
 That is the core of Domain Driven Design.

 Now we need to construct bullet every time we fire a gun, and we need a missile every time we fire one.
 To solve this we need a `Factory`